 “Thank you, Robert,” Nadine said.
 “You’ve done your good deed for the day.”

 “Does that mean I get to go home now?”

 “Are you heading home?”

 “Same here.
 I’m on assignment to write about Niagara Falls as a unique travel destination.
 It’s a new marketing campaign for the state.
 You remember ‘I Love New York’ and that song?
 This one’s called ‘Unique New York.’
 Say it five times fast.
 I bet you can’t.
 That’s the whole point—you remember it.”

 She had the raspy, resonant voice that belonged to a smoker.
 A voice you wanted to lean closer to hear even though she was speaking at a perfectly audible level.
-A Kathleen Turner voice.
-Or Demi Moore.
-Robert knew about such voices and actresses from Sasha.

 “Go ahead.
 I dare you to try and say it: Unique New York.”

 “Unique New York, Unique New York, NewNique NewNork.”
 Robert stumbled on the third rendition.